RPIP-80: Exit Requests, Triggering Exits, and Minipool Penalties Source

 • The exit functionality of megapools introduced in RPIP-44 SHALL be extended to allow initiating an execution-layer-triggered exit under the conditions defined in this specification.

-Tracking Requested ETH
+Tracking Exiting ETH

-Exit Requests
+Exit Requests and Triggering Exits

 • After did_not_exit_cooldown has passed since a request, the validator SHALL no longer be considered requested to exit and can be requested to exit again.